 Rug designs have become more and more eclectic over the years, as many of the most daring brands experiment with realistic, yet larger-than-life, high-resolution digitally printed patterns and novel shapes and functionalities.
-Here are five new designs that continue this exploratory approach.
+Here are five new collections that continue this exploratory approach.

 “What happens when you decontextualize the versatile shapes and colours of nature, morphing and liquifying it into new patterns?”
 That was the question that designer Claire Vos, of Studio Roderick Vos, asked herself when it came to creating her new line of rugs for Moooi Carpets.